-- the right to request that personal information is erased; and
+- the right to request that personal information is erased

 - the right to object to processing of personal information.

-You also have the right to lodge a complaint about the processing of your personal information either with us, with the Office of the Information Commissioner in Jersey (https://oicjersey.org), The Office of the Data Protection Commissioner in Guernsey (https://dataci.gg), the Information Commissioner's Office in the UK (https://ico.org.uk) or the data protection authority in the EU member state of your usual residence or place of work.
+You also have the right to lodge a complaint about the processing of your personal information either with us, with the Office of the Information Commissioner in Jersey (https://oicjersey.org), The Office of the Data Protection Authority in Guernsey (https://odpa.gg), the Information Commissioners Office in the UK (https://ico.org.uk) or the data protection authority in the EU member state of your usual residence or place of work.

 Where we have relied on consent to process your personal information, you have the right to withdraw consent at any time.

-If you wish to exercise any of the rights set out above, please contact our Group Data Protection Officer at [email protected].
+If you wish to exercise any of the rights set out above, please contact our group information security and data protection officer at [email protected].